 Dr. Anne Leak joined the Stout School of Education at High Point University as an assistant professor in 2018.
-Dr. Leak received her BA in physics from Gettysburg College and her PhD in science education from the University of California at Santa Barbara.
-Dr. Leak has taught pre-school through graduate level science and led fun STEM outreach events including Family Ultimate Science Experiences (FUSE) and the School for Scientific Thought (SST) with the Center for Science and Engineering Partnerships.
+She has taught pre-school through graduate level science and led fun STEM outreach events including Family Ultimate Science Experiences (FUSE) and the School for Scientific Thought (SST) with the Center for Science and Engineering Partnerships.

 Prior to joining the Stout School of Education, Dr. Leak was a postdoctoral researcher at Rochester Institute of Technology were she (1) taught introductory physics labs, (2) led workshops on teaching methods and professional development, and (3) conducted physics education research, including investigating entry and success in STEM industry careers and access and equity in science learning.
 This research was part of an NSF-funded project focused on photonics and optics workforce education research (POWER) and she currently participates in the NSF-funded American Physical Society (APS) PIPELINE network to develop strategies for integrating innovation and entrepreneurship into physics departments nationally.